VUMat/flxn-devops-challenge/README.md

 ``docker run -p 5000:5000 helloworld-app``

-Description:
+# Description:

-This pipeline performs static code analysis using flask8, container vulnerability scan using trivy
+This pipeline performs static code analysis using flask8, container vulnerability scan using trivy.
+Main branch in my github repo protected and not allowing to push code without pull request.
+However, I can't enforce this settings on private account and it is still possible to push directly to main branch.

-Things to improve:
+## Things to improve:

 - scan steps to pipeline
         - docker lint steps